Risk-averse optimal control of random elliptic variational inequalities: Numerical example

-\paragraph{Choices for random fields.} Now we specify our choices for the random field $b$.
+Now we specify our choices for the random field $b$.
 We observe two examples: one such that $b$ has a pointwise mean zero (in $D$), and the other where $b$ is modelled as a lognormal random field.
-Both are modifications of examples of random fields on $(-1/2,1/2)^2$ from \cite{Lord2014}.
+Both are modifications of examples of random fields on $(-1/2,1/2)^2$ from \cite[{Section 7.4, Example 9.37}]{Lord2014}.
 These are translated to $D$ and are defined in such a way so that noise is added to only a subset of the biactive set.
-Examples of realisations of these random fields are displayed in \cref{fig:b}. \begin{eg}[Mean-zero noise] For the first example, we choose
+Examples of realisations of these random fields are displayed in Figure \ref{fig:b}. \begin{xmpl}[Mean-zero noise] For the first example, we choose